semisemisea/s2r/README.md

 # s2r

-A toy but my first compiler, implemented in Rust, which convert SysY programming language to RISC-V assembly, with Koopa IR support.
+A toy but my first compiler, implemented in Rust, which convert SysY programming language to RISC-V assembly based on Koopa IR.

 ## Progress

 - Expression - ✅
 - Constants and variables - ✅
-- Block and context
+- Block and scope - ✅
 - if/else
 - while/for
 - Function and global variables